WhySoBad/abwart/docs/policies.md

 >
 > Default: `15`

 The revision policy aims to only keep a specified amount of tags for an image in the registry.
-In combination with other policies it can be less than the specified amount of tags is kept.
 When there are more tags than specified in the policy it marks the excess ones for deletion.
 The tags are marked for deletion from oldest to newest (by creation date).

+> [!IMPORTANT]
+> When used with other tag policies the real revision count can be higher than the specified value since there could be the case
+> where tags which would be deleted by the revision policy are filtered out by a policy of type `Requirement` which retains them from being deleted

 ```yaml
 # Only keep the latest 15 tags of the image